How much should you pay for the best commercial juicer to meet your needs?

 Citrocasa Fantastic Series – This aesthetically appealing juicer series is where big volumes can start… with the small footprint only 11” wide, it can completely transform your business and at 30 fruit per minute can juice for all but the largest and busiest operations.
 The Fantastic M/AS is an amazing choice for cafés, bakeries, juice bars, cocktail bars, Mexican restaurants, and even for small production facilities requiring volumes of citrus juice… think about popsicles, Italian ices, ice cream as well as facilities making fresh guacamole, salsa, marinades and salad dressings.
 The Fantastic F/SB-ATS has an amazing automatic hopper and offers excellent options for self-service locations in grocery stores and hotels.
 The Fantastic M/AS starts at $5,490 and has plenty of options to juice up your operations.
 The Fantastic F/SB-ATS starts at $8,590 depending on the options you choose.
 When you need to really start juicing, start juicing right.
 Let the volume begin.

-- There are many options for juicing for juicing different types of fruit & vegetables
+- There are many options for juicing different types of fruit & vegetables: some are hand tools, while others are motorized machines

 - Buying a juicer is, in some ways, like considering buying a car and having to decide if you want a sports car, a sedan, an SUV, a van, a 4×4 truck, etc.

-- Understand the economics of juicing so you make the right investment and ownership decisions and keep in mind that for commercial operations, you’re making an investment into an operating piece of equipment to use on a daily basis
+- Understand the economics of juicing so you make the right investment and ownership decisions and keep in mind that for commercial operations, you’re making an investment into an operating piece of equipment for your business to use on a daily basis.
+Buy the best commercial juicer for your needs.

-- Your options can easily range from $3 up to $30,000, but it really depends on what you’re trying to achieve.
+- Your options range from $3 up to $30,000, but it really depends on what you’re trying to achieve.

-Regardless of what you’re trying to achieve, in the end it’s a matter of Taste, Hygiene, and Efficiency for the given task you’re trying to accomplish.
+Regardless of what you’re trying to achieve, in the end it’s a matter of Taste, Hygiene, and Efficiency for the given task you’re trying to accomplish so buy your top choice and enjoy the benefits of a fresh juice program.
 A successful juicing program requires some thought and consideration which we help our customers address every day.